simonecorsi/nxa/README.md

 ## About The Project

-The purpose of this package is to help me prototype faster without wasting time writing countless boilerplate to Next.js api handlers!
+The purpose of this package is to help me prototype faster without wasting time writing countless boilerplate for Next.js api handlers.

-Comes with support for hooks (beforeResponse, afterResponse, onError) to help you validate, check authentication and whatever you need!
+Comes with support for hooks (beforeResponse, afterResponse, onError) to help you validate, check authentication and whatever you need.

-You can also use conventience method to have a single file handling multiple http methods thus allowing you to write RESTful routes easily!
+You can also use conventience method to have a single file handling multiple http methods thus allowing you to write RESTful routes easily.

 <!-- GETTING STARTED -->